arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 # Examples {#Examples}

+Lines sent by the client are preceded by C:, lines sent by the server by S:.
+Each example starts with the IMAP banner issued when the client connects, and generally contains only those capabilities required by the example, omitting important but irrelevant capabilities such as STARTTLS.

 Example 1.
 A client connects, sees that SASL OAUTH is available, and authenticates in that way.

-S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER ...] example1 IMAP server\
+S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER SASL-IR] example1<br>
-C: e1 AUTHENCITATE OAUTHBEARER bixhPXVzZ...QEB
+C: 1 AUTHENCITATE OAUTHBEARER bixhPXVzZ...QEB

 The server processes the command successfully.
 Since it knows that the client used Oauth, and that it and its JMAP alter ego use the same